All Episodes

 I have done my own exhaustive advanced searches using special techniques.

-There's you can't find it on Al Jazeera.
+You can't find it on Al Jazeera.

-You can't find it at Al-Arabia.
+You can't find it at Al-Arabiya.

-But the reason we've been looking for it is because folks, it is I mean, it's Chuck Schumer.
+But the reason we've been looking for it is because, folks, it is, I mean, it's Chuck Schumer.

 It's Democrat talking points.